Benefit of Pants: consistent interface

 For example, you likely want to put Autoflake (which removes unused imports) before Black and Isort, which will format your import statements.

-Flake8, Bandit, and Pylint can generate report files saved to disk.
+Flake8 and Bandit can both generate report files saved to disk.

-For Pants to properly preserve the reports, instruct the tools to write to the `
+For Pants to properly preserve the reports, instruct both tools to write to the `

 Pants will copy all reports into the folder `

 ### Pylint and Flake8: how to add first-party plugins